bradserbuddy/Buddy-Android-SDK/README.md

 Creating strongly typed response objects is simple.
 If the REST operation that you intend to call returns a response that's not available in `com.buddy.sdk.models`, you can easily create one by creating a Java object with fields that match the JSON response fields for the operation.

 1. Go to the Buddy Console and try your operation
-2. When the operation completes, note the fields and types in the response
+2. When the operation completes, note the fields and their types in the response
 3. Create a Java class that derives from `com.buddy.sdk.models.ModelBase` with the appropriate properties.

 For example, if the response to **POST /checkins** looks like: